 Can you set Google Maps for truck routes?

 Google Maps lets you choose whether you want to create a route for a car, a bike, or a pedestrian.
 Trucks and trucking routes are not available for selection.
 Why?
 When calculating a truck route, numerous vehicle attributes and restrictions must be taken into account.
 Otherwise, the vehicle will end up on a road that is not suitable or approved, will have to turn around or take detours.

 How can I plan a truck route?

 Truck route planning is best done using a special truck routing tool.
 This software creates routes suitable for commercial trucking fleets.

-How do you optimise a truck route?
+How do you optimize a truck route?

-Manual optimisation of a truck route is difficult due to the number of parameters that need to be considered.
+Manual optimization of a truck route is difficult due to the number of parameters that need to be considered.
 A software solution calculates routes automatically based on vehicle profiles that specify vehicle properties such as length, width, height or weight.
-Taking into account numerous additional factors (e.g. driving and rest times, delivery time windows, opening hours, and permanent road works), the algorithms determine an optimal route tailored to the vehicle.
+Taking into account numerous additional factors (e.g. driving and rest times, delivery time windows, opening hours, permanent road works), the algorithms determine an optimal route tailored to the vehicle.

 Which software is used for developing vehicle routes?